Louisburg High School (Kansas)

-Louisburg High School (LHS) is a fully accredited public high school located in Louisburg, Kansas, United States.
-It is operated by Louisburg USD 416 school district, serving students in grades 9–12.
+Louisburg High School is a public secondary school in Louisburg, Kansas, United States.
+It is the sole high school operated by Louisburg USD 416 school district.
+It serves students of grades 9 to 12 in the community of Louisburg and nearby rural areas.

+Extracurricular activities

 The school colors are purple and white and the school mascot is the Wildcat.

-Extracurricular activities

 Athletics

 The Wildcats are classified as a 4A school, the third-largest classification in Kansas according to the Kansas State High School Activities Association.
 LHS competes In the Frontier League.
 In 2010, the Louisburg High School football team was undefeated and won the state championship.
-In 2021, their track and field team won the 4A State championship.
+The boys track and field team won the 4A state championship in 2011 and 2021.

+State championships

 Marching Wildcat Band

 The Louisburg High School Marching Wildcat Band has participated in many events, including the 2018 Rose Parade on New Year's Day in Pasadena, California.